j-c-duncan/SLICS-automation/README.md

 # SLICS-automation
 SLICS Automation

-Uses Selenium to auto populate SLICS entry approval data.
+Usage is specific to me as a user.
+Any other approver requires updates to the software Uses Selenium to auto populate SLICS entry approval data.
 Time savings are more than 2 hours per week.